hasura/pgdeltastream/README.md

 ------------
 Contributions are welcome!

-Please check out the [contributing guide](CONTRIBUTING.md) to learn about setting up the development environment and building the project.
+Please check out the [contributing guide](CONTRIBUTING.md) to learn about setting up the development environment, building the project and running tests.
 Also look at the [issues](https://github.com/hasura/pgdeltastream/issues) page and help us out in improving PGDeltaStream!